Henry Juma Odonya: Background and education

-He was born on 10 December 1976 in Nairobi, in the Roman Catholic Archdiocese of Nairobi, in Kenya.
-He studied at St. Mary's Major Seminary in Molo, for his spiritual year in 1997.
-He then studied philosophy at St. Augustine Major Seminary Mabanga in Mabanga, Diocese of Bungoma from 1998 until 1999.
-He then transferred to St. Thomas Aquinas Major Seminary in Nairobi, where he studied Theology from 2000 until 2004.
+Odonya was born on 10 December 1976 in Nairobi, Kenya.
+He studied at Saint Mary's Major Seminary in Molo for his spiritual year in 1997.
+He then studied philosophy at Saint Augustine Major Seminary in Mabanga, Bungoma County, Kenya from 1998 to 1999 before he transferred to Saint Thomas Aquinas Major Seminary in Nairobi, where he studied theology from 2000 to 2004.
 In 2008 he graduated with a Licentiate in Missiology from the Pontifical Urban University in Rome, Italy.

-Priest
+Priesthood

-While still a seminarian, he became an Associate of the St. Patrick's Missionary Society (SPS).
-He was ordained a deacon on 11 June 2005.
-On 25 February 2006 he was ordained a priest of the Roman Catholic Diocese of Eldoret by the hands of Bishop Cornelius Kipng'eno Arap Korir, Bishop of Eldoret.
-He served in that capacity until 4 November 2022.
+While still a seminarian, Odoanya became an associate of the St. Patrick's Missionary Society (SPS).
+He was ordained deacon on 11 June 2005.
+On 25 February 2006, he was ordained a priest of the Roman Catholic Diocese of Eldoret by Bishop Cornelius Korir.